UX audit, otherwise known as UX review, is an invaluable asset to a business’s success.

 We also have a comprehensive video that covers all aspects of heuristic evaluation.
 Consider taking a look at it if you prefer watching over reading.

-4. User surveys & Interviews
+4. User Surveys & Interviews

 User surveys and interviews are probably one of the most informative parts of the audit.
 Running a survey or an interview with your target audience can reveal a host of issues: both huge and minor.